100devs-socialnetwork/socialnetwork-main/README.md

 # Introduction

-We built out a social network app using the MVC Architecture, with profiles, the ability to post, like, and delete, and a feed.
+We built out a social network app using the MVC Architecture, with user profiles, the ability to create posts, add likes and delete, and a feed.
 Our goal was to build a node app with some complex features.

+> Note: The project is still in the early stages of development.
+We will be working on adding more
+> styles, implementing new features and more good stuff.

 ---

 # Packages/Dependencies used

-connect-mongo, dotenv, ejs, express, express-session, mongodb, mongoose, morgan, nodemon, passport, passport-local
+> bcrypt, cloudinary, connect-mongo, dotenv, ejs, express, express-flash, express-session, method-override, mongodb, mongoose, morgan, multer, nodemon, passport, passport-local,
+> validator

 ---